jbodika/CART210-glossary/keywords/copyleft.md

 ## Copyleft

 Copyleft is a method of data/information publication that is largely concerned with free use and access.
 You may have heard the term "copyright" before, which is a similar method of publication that reserves all rights of use for a publication to the original creator.
-The term for "copyleft" was coined by Li-Chen Wang^[WIKI] in his publication of his Palo Alto TINY BASIC language for the intel 8080 in the Dr Dobb's Journal (a popular computing and engineering magazine) in May of 1976, where for his publication, he spoofed the common "Copyright, all rights reserved" by putting "COPYLEFT ALL WRONGS RESERVED" in his publication.
-The term was later expanded upon and used by Richard Stallman in the creation of GNU^[GNU].
+The term for "copyleft" was coined by Li-Chen Wang[^WIKI] in his publication of his Palo Alto TINY BASIC language for the intel 8080 in the Dr Dobb's Journal (a popular computing and engineering magazine) in May of 1976, where for his publication, he spoofed the common "Copyright, all rights reserved" by putting "COPYLEFT ALL WRONGS RESERVED" in his publication.
+The term was later expanded upon and used by Richard Stallman in the creation of GNU[^GNU].
 He believed that making copyleft the term for publications in the public domain or open source was a good way to fight against the use of copyright methods in programming/software and to help programmers and creators take back what is theirs and make it useful for the world.

 The concept of free use and the public domain has become more and more popular as of late with the creation and distribution of open-source programs, publications and projects,